tu2-atmanand/obsidian-book-simulator/README.md

 # Obsidian Book Simulator

 A plugin for Obsidian (https://obsidian.md) that simulates a book view by combining multiple notes from a folder into a continuous reading experience.
+It uses the hierarchy of the folder to structure the chapters and sections of the book.

 ## Features